plamb/deploying-elixir/docs/distill_with_docker.md

 3. You had an Erlang dependency mismatch on deploy
 4. You want to automate your build with a CI process

 Don't feel bad, I wrote this article because I hit all those problems.
-But once you've containerized the build the CI automation step becomes much easier.
-We're going to create a Dockerfile that builds a Distillery release of our app and saves it to disk.
+But once you've containerized the build you can rein in all those problems and the CI automation step becomes much easier.
+We're going to create a Dockerfile that builds a Distillery release of our app and saves it to disk, it's not complicated but there are a couple of things you need to know.

-In Part 2, covers creating a second Dockerfile for running the release.
+Part 2 covers taking our release and "bottling" it inside a second Dockerfile for running the release.
 This is useful if you want to run (or test) your app in a Docker container and gives us clean separation between the build container and the deployment container.
-A nice bonus is that we get a very small deployment container.
+A nice bonus is that we can get a very small deployment container.

 ## Sample App & Dockerfiles
-I've created a very simple plug application, named Tuscon, that I'll use to demonstrate the build process.
+I've created a very simple plug application, named SamplePlugApp, that I'll use to demonstrate the build process.
 If you'd like to follow along the github repo is at: (https://github.com/plamb/elixir-deploy)[https://github.com/plamb/elixir-deploy]

-## First
+## What's the target?

 I'm going to make the assumption that you are deploying to some form of Linux.
-But first, before you read anything else, we need specifics on your deployment environment:
+You need get specific on your deployment environment, as this will inform your decisions on the build environment.

 - OS Distribution (Debian, Ubuntu, CentOs, RHEL, Fedora, Alpine, Arch...)
 - OS Version (14.04, 16.04, Jessie, 7...)

-We need to make sure our OS architect, version and Erlang dependencies **MATCH** in both our build container and our deployment environment.
+You need to make sure our OS architect, version and Erlang dependencies **MATCH** in both our build container and our deployment environment.
 I can't put enough emphasis on *match* in the previous sentence, all sorts of weird errors can happen when you get those out of sync.

 ## .dockerignore